staceyJayneLewis/holiday-hotspots/README.md

 - [Bootstrap](https://getbootstrap.com) used as the front-end CSS framework for modern responsiveness and pre-built components.
 - [Miro](https://miro.com) used to help create flow charts for the read me.
 - [TinyPNG](https://tinypng.com) used as tool for image compression.
+- [geonames](http://www.geonames.org/) used for one of the api's used to get the country and city data.
+- [amadeus](https://amadeus.com/en/topic/api) used for the api to get search results information on hotels.

 ## Testing